Yasminshaker/Data205/README.md

+Montgomery County's Environment Project

-The Following Project explores the environmental health of Montgomery County.
+ThMontgomery county's environment Project e Following Project explores the environmental health of Montgomery County.
 Using a data set that showcases all the illegal dumping activity data set, the file "illegadal.
 Rmd" shows all the code I used to read in the data set, cleaning it, making graphs, and a map.
 It uses data from the Data Montgomery site.
 This data set is updated daily.

 Here is the link https://data.montgomerycountymd.gov/Environment/Illegal-Dumping-Activity/d985-d2ak